kristenhc/Mission-to-Mars/README.md

 # Mission-to-Mars

-Extracting and analyzing NASA Mar's website data.
+Extracting and analyzing data from NASA Mars webpage.
 Webscraping using Splinter, Beautiful Soup, knowledge of HTML/CSS, and Python.